Mintbase/Grants-Program/docs/T&Cs.md

 ### Intellectual property

-As regards the  network and its underlying technology, Web 3.0 is offering You the right to use it open-source based and Web 3.0 does not retain any proprietary intellectual property rights therein (see the GPL-License Version 3 available under <https://www.gnu.org/licenses/gpl-3.0.en.html>​).
+As regards the  network and its underlying technology, Mintbase is offering You the right to use it open-source based and Mintbase does not retain any proprietary intellectual property rights therein (see the GPL-License Version 3 available under <https://www.gnu.org/licenses/gpl-3.0.en.html>​).

-However, Web 3.0 retains all rights, title and interest in any intellectual property rights relating to its business (such as e.g. trademarks or logos on its Website or copyrights/know-how in other business offerings not related to the  network).
+However, Mintbase retains all rights, title and interest in any intellectual property rights relating to its business (such as e.g. trademarks or logos on its Website or copyrights/know-how in other business offerings not related to the  network).

 ### Privacy